adurivault/FBMessage/README.md

 the demonstration and if you want to get familiar with the tool, or if you do not have any facebook account, you can play with the demo data but this will not be very interesting, as everything is anonymous.

+What it is represented is very simple : one point corresponds to one message received or send, and the color of the point depends on if the message has been receveid or sent.
+The top of the graph represents the begining of the day (12am) and the bottom of the graph represents the end of the day (12pm).

 <table border="0">
   <tr>
     <td>